Giant cowbird: Food and feeding

 This gregarious bird feeds mainly on insects, and some seeds, including rice, and forages on the ground or in trees.
-They also search for fruit, nectar, and arthropods along lakes and rivers, and in banana plantations and corn.
+It also searches for fruit, nectar, and arthropods along lakes and rivers, and in banana plantations and corn.
 It rarely perches on cattle, unlike some of its relatives, but in Brazil it will ride on capybaras as it removes ticks and/or horse flies.